John-MEO-o/100-days-of-code/r1-log.md

 ### R1D3
 Hooray, I've complete Applied Visual Design part of curriculum, there was a lot of helpful information about styling effects, I'm very glad to join that challenge!

+### R1D4
+Today I've complete Applied Accessibility curriculum part, there was a valuable recommendations about marking web pages to provide proper functionality on many user-devices